jnyfah/jnyfah.github.io/_posts/trustedexecution.md

   url: '/assets/blog/tee.jpg'
 ---

-#### What is a Trusted Execution Enviroment (TEE) ??? 🔐
+#### What is a Trusted Execution Environment (TEE) ??? 🔐

-TEE also called enclave is a secure area inside the main processor, it runs parallel to the operating system in an isolated enviroment.
+TEE also called enclave is a secure area inside the main processor, it runs parallel to the operating system in an isolated environment.
 It guarantees that code and dtat loaded in the TEE are protected with respect to confidentiality and integrity.
 A hardware-based TEE uses hardware-backed techniques to provide increased security guarantees for the execution of code and protection of data within that environment

 One would ask why TEE'S, why is hardware necessary for confidential computing??, let me quote what i have written down after research 😃

-> To provide security though the lowest layers of hardware, with a minimum of dependencies, ie., the list of required trusted parties are reduced therby reducing exposure to potential compromise.
+> To provide security though the lowest layers of hardware, with a minimum of dependencies, ie., the list of required trusted parties are reduced thereby reducing exposure to potential compromise.
 — Unknown January 2022

 #### Properties of a TEE